-I am a marketing and communications professional with nearly 20 years of experience working for companies such as advertising agency Ogilvy & Mather and for higher education institutions such as Mannes College The New School for Music and Columbia University.
-At the same time, I have maintained a career as a professional performing artist and musician, performing throughout the United States as a member of various ensembles in both leading and supporting roles.
+Prior to staring Experience Sicily, I worked as marketing and communications professional for nearly 20 years for companies such as advertising agency Ogilvy & Mather and for higher education institutions Columbia University and Mannes College The New School for Music.
+During that time and currently, I have maintained a career as a professional performing artist and musician, performing throughout the United States as a member of various ensembles in both leading and supporting roles.
 My years working in marketing and higher education have garnered proven success in communications, customer service, and supervising teams, while my work as an entertainer has honed my responsiveness to audiences and their demand for excellence.

-Combining my professional background with my love of travelling to Italy and, particularly, Sicily is where Experience Sicily enters.
-Together with my family who are based in and around Palermo, I aim to share my passion for Sicily with you.
+Combining my professional background with my love for and experience in travelling to Italy and, particularly, Sicily, I aim to delight you, our clients.
+Together with my family who are based in and around Palermo, we aim to share our passion for Sicily with you.

 A Memory to Share